 And Sabrina (1954) ranks among my favorite Audrey films.

 My Summer Star of the Week: Audrey Hepburn

-There are a few quintessential Audrey films, and Sabrina is definitely one of them!
-Only her second film in Hollywood, Sabrina sealed Audrey’s fate as a megastar.
-In it, we see the traits and qualities that would continue to be integral to Audrey’s appeal and popularity for the rest of her life, both on and off screen: innocence, vulnerability, kindness, gamine-ness (yep, I just invented a word!), and not to be forgotten, her status as a fashion plate!
-Let’s get to the plot.
+There are quite a few quintessential Audrey Hepburn films, and Sabrina is definitely one of them.
+Only Audrey’s second film in Hollywood, Sabrina sealed her fate as a megastar.
+In Sabrina, we see the traits and qualities that became so integral to Audrey’s appeal and popularity, both on and off screen: innocence, vulnerability, kindness, gamine-ness, and, not to be forgotten, her status as a fashion plate.

-Sabrina is set amidst the affluence and glamour of the Larrabees, a (fictional) very wealthy family on the US east coast.
+Sabrina is set amidst the affluence and glamour of the Larrabees, a very wealthy (fictional) family on the US east coast.
 The Larrabees’ loyal chauffeur, Thomas Fairchild, is extremely conscientious and observant of the class distinctions in the hoity-toity society circles the Larrabees run in.
-As such, when Fairchild’s pretty young daughter, Sabrina (Audrey!), can’t get over her girlhood crush on David Larrabee (William Holden), the younger—and rather caddish—of the two Larrabee brothers, Fairchild sends her off to cooking school in Paris.
+As such, when Fairchild’s pretty young daughter, Sabrina (Audrey Hepburn), can’t get over her girlhood crush on David Larrabee (William Holden), the younger—and rather caddish—of the two Larrabee brothers, Fairchild sends her off to cooking school in Paris.
 Fairchild hopes the beauty of Paris and learning a new skill set will wash David out of Sabrina’s mind.